 When: Thursday, Dec.
 6, 2-6 p.m.

-Where: Transfer Center, Student and Community Services Building
+Where: Transfer Center, Registration & Student Services Building

 1st Thursday Open Mic